sasdallas/reduceOS/README.md

 ![reduceOS image](reduceOSDemo.png)

-#### Please read the credits!

 # What's different from reduceOS alpha?
 reduceOS has switched to a brand new kernel, with cleaner, commented code and more features.
-This kernel is also written entirely by me, without a base.\
+This kernel is also written entirely by me, without a base.
-We do still have to stick with multiboot for now, however.
-Still, the OS is coming along great.

 # Compiling
 ### Windows builds are NOT supported!